TheAmadeus25/LaColorduino/README.md

 # Preview of Watchfaces

 ## Clock
 It shows the current time downloaded from a NTP-Server every few seconds.
 I'll try to use the clock-cycle to lower the count of requests.
 Currently, it shows the time in 24h.
-In the future I add AM/PM mode as well. **Dark-Mode** is supported which mean, it lower the light to the lowest value possible.
-It's very handy in the night, because the icon isn't appering in dark-mode.
+In the future I add AM/PM mode as well.
 Icon isn't animated and doesn't show the current time.
 Maybe I update this.

 ### Clock (day)

 ![Preview Clock Day](https://github.com/TheAmadeus25/LaColorduino/blob/master/Photos/Clock/IMG_0705.JPG?raw=true)

-### Clock (night aka dark-mode)
+### Clock (dark-mode)
+**Dark-Mode** is supported which mean, it lower the light to the lowest value possible.
+It's very handy in the night, because the icon isn't appering in dark-mode.

 ![Preview Clock Night](https://github.com/TheAmadeus25/LaColorduino/blob/master/Photos/Clock/IMG_0840.jpg?raw=true)